CityofPortland/pbot-federated-apps/services/support/src/pages/team.md

 # Team Descriptions

+Here you will find overviews for the three groups involved in supporting data, process, and technology at PBOT with links to intranet pages for more information!

+If you are looking to sumbmit a support request, [click here](./requests).

+If you are looking for general information on the support process, [click here](./index).

 ## [Strategy, Data, and Performance (SDP)](https://employees.portland.gov/pbot/strategy-data-and-performance)

 The Strategy, Data, and Performance division helps answer the question: "Is PBOT doing what it is supposed to be doing?
 And if not, how can we ensure it does?"
 Located within the Office of the Director, we provide timely strategic, data-driven, and performance-focused direction, guidance and support to PBOT leadership and all PBOT Groups.
 The team is composed of 5 PBOT staff.